hotosm/osm-fieldwork/docs/programs.md

 ## ODKDump.py

-ODKDump.py is a Python script that is part of the ODKConvert toolset for converting Open Data Kit (ODK) data into various formats.
+ODKDump.py is a Python script that is part of the OSM-Fieldwork toolset for converting Open Data Kit (ODK) data into various formats.
 It is used to dump the contents of an ODK Collect instance file into a readable format.
 This script takes several command line options that modify its behavior:

     options:
      -h, --help              - show this help message and exit